garyfleming/the-board-whisperer/the-board-whisperer.md

 # Meetings Are Not Conversations

 ^ Let's be clear: conversations are enjoyable, mutual, fun, light.
 Most meetings aren't; slow, painful, a drudge on the soul.

+^ You don't get together with friends for meetings

 ---